hukish/delani/README.md

 ## Known Bugs
 As of now there are no known bugs.
 ## Technologies Used
-HTML was used to create the body, CSS to style it and Javascript's Jquery to make it interactive.
+HTML was used to create the body, CSS to style it and Javascript's Jquery to make more interactive.